tskythe/ExData_Plotting1/Project1/README.md

 From exdata-data-household_power_consumption.zip, unzip household_power_consumption.txt to the same directory.
-Select directory where the txt files and R scripts are located and run them.
+Select directory where the txt file and R scripts are located and run them.